-Internal temperature: The USDA recommends an internal temperature of 145 degrees Fahrenheit for salmon, however, many cooks will agree it’s overcooked at that point.
+Internal temperature: The USDA recommends an internal temperature of 145 degrees Fahrenheit, however, many cooks will agree it’s overcooked at that point.
 I tried it, and it was dry and oozing white albumin.

-Because of the great variation of temperatures in ovens, and thickness of the filets, it’s best to keep a watchful eye on the fish to get a feel for doneness.
+Because of the great variation of temperatures in ovens, and the thickness of the fillets, it’s best to keep a watchful eye on the fish to get a feel for doneness.

 I find the flaking test to be the best result.